perryfardella/ai-engineer-jobs/docs/Implementation Steps.markdown

    - Implement job details display
    - Add tech stack tags

-2. Create jobs listing page (Jobs will be listed on the home page, this will be a SPA, so separate page is not needed)
+2. Add job card components to the home page (Site will largely be a SPA, so separate page is not needed)

    - Implement grid/list view
    - Add pagination